 This Pauline passage exclaims that all the treasures of wisdom are in Christ.
 Our sufficiency for wisdom and knowledge is not found extra-biblically in some other form.
 It is in Christ alone.

-This is a bold, contrasting statement given the context of what Paul is stating: Contextually, the Colossian church was being attacked by Gnostic heresy — the Gnostics’ view of the beginning point of knowledge was that it was something they singularly possessed.
-The Gnostics were esoterics (M & W: knowledge that is restricted to a small group) in their understanding of the origins of knowledge, ancient day Rationalists if you will.
+This is a bold, contrasting statement given the context of what Paul is saying: Contextually, the Colossian church was being attacked by Gnostic heresy — the Gnostic’s view of the beginning point of knowledge was that it was something they singularly possessed.
+The Gnostics were esoterics (Merriam-Webster: knowledge that is restricted to a small group) in their understanding of the origins of knowledge, ancient day Rationalists, if you will.
 Paul herein is combating and refuting this erroneous idea of the beginning point of knowledge — as if the Gnostics possessed a secret source of wisdom and knowledge!

 The Word of God, not self-thinking void of scriptural truths, human surveys, socio or physiological analyses, etc., should be your preeminent basis for knowledge in policy formation and decision making!
-Whereas the Word of God is unchanging, history reveals that the latter epistemological sources (epistemology: “the study or a theory of the nature and grounds of knowledge especially with reference to its limits and validity” [M&W]) history reveals, fluctuate over time.
+Whereas the Word of God is unchanging, history reveals that the latter epistemological sources history reveals, fluctuate over time.
+(Epistemology means “the study or a theory of the nature and grounds of knowledge especially with reference to its limits and validity” [Merriam-Webster].)
 Their degrees of certitude are less than the total certainty of the Word of God.

 All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness;